Weggler/docu-ngsbem/_sources/short_and_sweet/python_interface.md

 |  | - `D1 = HelmholtzSL((Cross(n, uHCurl)*ds, kappa) * Cross(n, vHCurl)*ds` |
 |  | - `D2 = HelmholtzSL(uHCurl.Operator("surface_curl")*ds, kappa) * vHCurl.Operator("surface_curl")*ds` |

-Notes:

-- In NGSBem, Maxwell boundary operators are **expressed in terms of Helmholtz potentials**.
-- This reflects the structure of the vector Helmholtz equation underlying Maxwell's equations.
-- The hypersingular operator is the single layer operator for the magnetic field component.

 ---